neftjs/neft/index.coffee.md

 *List* List::extend(*List|Array* items)
 ---------------------------------------

-Extend the list by appending all the items in the given list.
+Extend this list by appending all items from the given list.

 		extend: (items) ->
 			if items instanceof List